-In the final test before the core stage heads down to Kennedy Space Center for launch, NASA is preparing to fire up four powerful engines this weekend on its rocket designed to return humans to the moon in the next few years.
+In the final test before the core stage heads down to Kennedy Space Center for launch, NASA is preparing to fire up four powerful engines on its rocket designed to return humans to the moon in the next few years.

 The Space Launch System is NASA’s mega rocket designed to launch astronauts to the moon in the Orion spacecraft and, eventually, on to Mars.
 It’s the rocket of the Artemis program and is slated to liftoff later this year on its first test flight orbiting the moon sans crew known as Artemis-1.